Accommodations Toolkit

 When determining the need for this accommodation, it is important to consider the purpose of the tests the student will be taking and the skills the test is intending to measure so that it can be determined how the accommodation might affect the results.
 A student should have the option of asking a human reader to slow down or repeat text.
 This is difficult when a person is reading to an entire group of students.
 However, verbatim reading to a group of students is permitted in testing if the accommodation is provided on that basis during regular ongoing instruction.
 No more than five (5) students may be grouped together for reading tests aloud by a human reader, since students typically proceed through the test at different rates.
 Students grouped together must be assigned the same test form. |

-This accommodation is intended for a small number of students with disabilities that severely limit or prevent them from reading, as documented in locally administered diagnostic evaluations.
-The student must meet all of the following criteria:
+This accommodation is intended for a very small number of students with disabilities that severely limit or prevent them from reading, as documented in locally administered diagnostic evaluations.
+To receive the text-to-speech or human read-aloud accommodation for ELA tests, the student must meet all of the following criteria:

 |